 Create instagram-able versions of the infographic

 for sharing on our library socials.
-You can see the social media campaign posts in the slideshow below.
+You can see the social media campaign posts in the slideshow and instagram screenshot below

 Create Physical and Digital Book Displays for top circulated titles